-MATTER TO BE PUBLISHED AND ADVER-TISED IN THE CITY RECORD IN AC-CHAPTER 335 OF THE LAWS OF 1873.
+MATTER TO BE PUBLISHED AND ADVER-TISED IN THE CITY RECORD IN AC-CORDANCE WITH THE PROVISIONS OF CHAPTER 335 OF THE LAWS OF 1873.

 SEC.
-16. Immediately after the adjournment of sach meeting of either board, it shall be the duty of the clerk of such board to prepare a brief abstract, omitting all technical and formal details, of all resolutions and ordinances introduced or passed, and of all recommendations of committees and of all final proceedings, as well as full passed, and of all recommendations of commit-tees, and of all final proceedings, as well as full copies of all messages from the Mayor and all re-ports of departments or officers.
+16. Immediately after the adjournment of each meeting of either board, it shall be the duty of the clerk of such board to prepare a brief abstract, omitting all technical and formal details, of all resolutions and ordinances introduced or passed, and of all recommendations of commitpassed, and of all recommendations of commit-tees, and of all fractions, as well as full copies of all messages from the Mayor and all re-ports of departments or officers.
 He shall at once transmit the same to the person appointed to supervise the publication of THE CITY RECORD.